About Us

 Our Practices, Experience & Orientation

 We are dedicated to on-going learning and improvement on our farm.
-We have have been certified Organic since 2001 and have designed our systems with principles from rotational, conservation, regenerative, and biodynamic agricultural farming traditions.
+We have been certified Organic since 2001 and have designed our systems with principles and practices from rotational, conservation, regenerative, and biodynamic agricultural farming traditions.

-We have been growing open pollinated seed and garlic for national seed companies since 1996.
-Our customers include High Mowing Organic Seeds, Territorial Seed Company, Botanical Interests, Southern Exposure Seed Exchange, Fedco Seeds, and farm-based seed companies such as Siskiyous Seeds, Redwood Seeds, Wood Prairie Seed, Restoration Seed and High Desert Seed.
+We have been growing seed and garlic for national seed companies for many years.
+Our customers include High Mowing Organic Seeds, Territorial Seed Company, Botanical Interests, Southern Exposure Seed Exchange, Fedco Seeds, Renee's Garden Seeds and farm-based seed companies such as Siskiyous Seeds, Redwood Seeds, Wood Prairie Seed, Restoration Seed and High Desert Seed.

 Dan Hobbs & Nanna Meyer